-If you prefer to use a third party tool to interact with the Atomic API, have a look at the Using Insomnia guide.
-This is the recommended approach for non-developers.
+If you prefer to use a third-party tool to interact with the Atomic API, look at the Using Insomnia guide.

-In order to cancel cards, make sure you have followed the guide and sent yourself a card successfully.
+To cancel cards, make sure you have followed the guide and sent yourself a card successfully using Insomnia.
 This means that you have correctly configured everything that's needed:

 - you have configured all Insomnia environment variables correctly

 Cancel cards using Insomnia

 - Select the request titled Cancel cards from your collection.